calstar/EngineDesign/README.md

 - Verify chamber-driven corrections (L*, efficiency)
 - Review nozzle expansion ratio
 - Check spray constraints (may be reducing Cd)

+### L* Changes Don't Affect Performance
+If changing the characteristic length (L*) in the UI doesn't visibly change thrust or Isp, this is likely due to **efficiency coupling floors**.
+The combustion efficiency model includes three coupling factors:
+- **Mixture efficiency**: Based on spray quality (SMD, evaporation length, Weber number)
+- **Cooling efficiency**: Based on heat removed by cooling systems
+- **Turbulence efficiency**: Based on injector and chamber turbulence intensity

+Each coupling has a **floor** (minimum efficiency) that prevents the total efficiency from dropping below a certain value.
+For example, if `mixture_efficiency_floor = 0.25`, the mixture efficiency will never be less than 25%, even if spray quality is poor.

+**Solution:**
+1. In the UI, navigate to "Combustion & Efficiency" section
+2. Look for "Efficiency Floors" (now prominently displayed)
+3. Lower the floors (e.g., to 0.0) to remove the clamping effect
+4. Or disable the coupling entirely by unchecking "Mixture coupling", "Cooling coupling", or "Turbulence coupling"

+This will allow L* changes to have a more visible impact on performance.
+The default floors (0.25-0.30) are conservative and represent physically realistic lower bounds for well-designed engines.

 ## References